IMP Diagnostics Customer Support Line

 11. WHEN DO WE SHARE DATA WITH THIRD PARTIES?

-IMP may use third parties for specific services (maintenance, technical support), which may require access to some personal data, limited to what is necessary.
+IMP may use third parties for maintenance and technical support services, who may have access to some personal data necessary for those services.

-IMP ensures these entities are trustworthy and provide high levels of protection, and IMP remains responsible for your data.
+IMP ensures such entities are trustworthy and provide high levels of data protection.

 12. THIRD-PARTY WEBSITES

-The IMP platform may contain links to third-party websites that may collect and process your personal data.
-IMP is not responsible for their policies or practices.
+The IMP platform may contain links to third-party websites which may collect and process your personal data independently.

-Examples include Facebook, YouTube, and LinkedIn through buttons on the IMP platform.
+Examples include Facebook, YouTube, and LinkedIn buttons on the IMP platform.

-Your data will be processed within the European Economic Area.
+Your data will be processed within the European Economic Area (EEA).

 14. MINORS

-The IMP platform is not intended for minors under 18.
-They should not provide personal data.
+The IMP platform is not intended for individuals under 18 years of age.

-If the user is under 18, they may only exercise rights through their legal guardian.
+If under 18, rights may only be exercised through a legal representative.

 15. SENSITIVE PERSONAL DATA